 This is because there is no unallocated space right next to the C drive.

-In order to extend the C drive, you must create have unallocated space next to the C drive.
+To extend the C drive, you must have unallocated space next to the C drive.

 Now you might have a different scenario based on your computer.
-However, in case you do not have a system recovery partition next to the C drive, you can make some unallocated space.
+However, if you do not have a system recovery partition next to the C drive, you can make some unallocated space.
 Here is how:

-Before doing this step, make sure to backup your data from the drive that you are going to format.
+Before performing this step, make sure to back up your data from the drive that you are going to format.

 Creating Free Space

-Step 2: Right-click on it and select ‘Delete volume’.
-(Delete only if it does now contain your data, or move the files to another partition and delete)
+2: Right-click on it and select ‘Delete volume’.
+(Delete only if it does now contain your data, or move the files to another partition and delete).

-You can now extend the C drive if you have just emptied some unallocated space right next to the C drive.
-After this, you will not get extend volume option greyed out issue.
+You can now extend the C drive if you have created some unallocated space right next to the C drive.
+After this, you will not get the extend volume option greyed out issue.

 Deleting System Recovery Partition